Some of the benefits of an AET plant are:

 These systems are very much linked to the boiler design; AET designs each component within the supply to make sure that it fits the overall design of the plant.

-AET also offer its in-house designed and high performance AET SNCR deNOx system for new plants as well as retrofitting of existing plants.
+AET also offers its in-house designed and high performance AET SNCR deNOx system for new plants as well as retrofitting of existing plants.

-Most often AET supply these systems since it is recognised within the industry that the the PLC control and SCADA system is essential for perfect control of the combustion and high availability of the plant.
+Most often, AET supplies these systems since it is recognised within the industry that the the PLC control and SCADA system are essential for perfect control of the combustion and the high availability of the plant.

-Helius CoRDe Ltd is a biomass fired cogeneration plant in Scotland fuelled with a whisky by-product and clean wood.
+Rothes CoRDe is a biomass-fired cogeneration plant in Scotland fueled with a whisky by-product and clean wood.
 The plant was commissioned in 2013.

-Control room at Helius CoRDe CHP plant in Scotland, where the staff can supervise and control the combustion using the AET SCADA System.
+Control room at Rothes CoRDe CHP plant in Scotland, where the staff can supervise and control the combustion using the AET SCADA System.